A year ago, Jordan Spieth almost became the youngest player in history to win the Masters.

-Spieth teed off Sunday tied for the lead with Bubba Watson, and had a two-stroke lead through seven holes.
+Spieth teed off the final day of the 2014 Masters tied for the lead with Bubba Watson, and had a two-stroke lead through seven holes.
 Watson played a dominant Back Nine to win the Green Jacket, but the sports world was abuzz all day about Spieth, who finished tied for second.

 Here’s what you need to know about Spieth: